Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - Campaign Payments: $79,285 in documented payments from Mamdani campaign

-- Control Evidence: Direct pipeline from WFP political operations to campaign management for WFP-endorsed candidates
+- Documentation: Direct pipeline from WFP political operations to campaign management for WFP-endorsed candidates

-What questions does this systematic movement of personnel between charitable organizations, political advocacy arms, political parties, and campaigns raise about operational unity disguised through legal separation?
-From a “substance over form” perspective established in Revenue Ruling 2007-41, when the same individuals make strategic decisions across the entire pipeline, do legal distinctions reflect operational reality?
-Forensic accounting analysis examines these actual control relationships and decision-making authority rather than formal organizational charts.
+These documented personnel flows raise questions about operational unity across entities claiming separate status.
+From a “substance over form” perspective established in Revenue Ruling 2007-41, when the same individuals make strategic decisions across the entire pipeline, this raises questions about whether legal distinctions reflect operational reality.

 IRC Section 4958 addresses excess compensation from tax-exempt organizations.
-What oversight exists when executives receive compensation packages exceeding $1.7 million across supposedly independent entities?
+These compensation packages across related entities raise questions about oversight when executives receive combined compensation exceeding $1.7 million.

 Part VIII: The “Zero Employee” Operational Structure